featurevisor/featurevisor-example-nextjs/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+### App Router Example

+We have added an example of an app router in the `app` directory.
+This example demonstrates how to set up and use routing in your application.
+You can use this as a reference for setting up your own routes.

+To verify the functionality of the app router example, open your web browser and navigate to [http://localhost:3001/approuter](http://localhost:3001/approuter).
+This will allow you to interact with the example and see the routing in action.

 ## Learn More

 To learn more about Featurevisor, visit: